Last Updated on May 27, 2023 by Dave Schoenbeck

 - Repetition and practice are essential if you want consistent performance.
 Think about surgeons, pilots, and soldiers who undergo hours of training before ever getting behind the wheel in their careers.
 Are your people getting enough practice time comparatively?

 - Honest and fearless debriefing after an event or meeting can fix future problems and instill confidence even when emotions run high.
 Competence breeds confidence.

 - Rising pressure at work builds anxiety in your people.
 Manage their safety valves.
 How closely do you observe your employees’ mental health?
-Regular, honest check-ins can help you prevent burnout before it becomes a problem.
+Regular, honest check-ins can help prevent burnout before it becomes a problem.

-- Be prepared to spend some extra time with your new direct report before and after their first presentation.
+- Be prepared to spend extra time with your new direct report before and after their first presentation.
 Let them know you’re there to help them succeed, not trip them up.
 Your invested time could substantially affect their future.

 Need help overhauling your training process?
 Just fill out my contact form to schedule a one-hour complimentary virtual coaching session with me to talk about the importance of practice and pressure at work.